 All research involving any federally mandated compliance issues must be approved by the appropriate University Committee prior to any collection of data on the study.
 Compliance issues include: human subjects, animal subjects, infectious agents, recombinant DNA, radioactive material, x-rays, lasers, hazardous chemicals and boating/diving safety.
 For additional informatin, please contact the FAU Division of Research at 561.297.0777, or visit their website.

-3 Days prior to graduation, submit the following to the Associate Dean of Academic Affairs in HC 133:
+3 Days prior to graduation, the student submits the following to the Associate Dean of Academic Affairs in HC 133:

 The FAU calendar is online and indicates the dates of graduation as well as the last day to submit an application for your degree.
 Effective Fall 2018, theses are submitted only digitally as a pdf. and not as a hard copy.
 Only the signed signature page is submitted as a hard copy.